re-mote-sensing/re-mote/RyanTyrrell19/Notes/GPS/Neo-6M_GPS_Tests.md

     * Inactive for update and Inactive for search states, Acquisition state, Tracking state and Power Optimized Tracking (POT) state
 * Test consumption with and without the antenna (or look up antenna power draw via datasheet)

-* There is an option called _reduce peak current_. through practice, this feature does not seem to do much
+* There is an option called _reduce peak current_.
+Through practice, this feature does not seem to do much.
+There may be a slight decrease in current drawn during the -Acquisition_ phase (1 -2mA).
+This decrease in power will just lead to a longer TTFF; most likly not worth enabling this feature.

 ## Continuous Mode